When you walk to the edge of all the light you have

 In addition to being an equine entertainer, Tommie also performed as a stuntman and movie horse trainer and I was able to accompany him or his horses to several film sets, including Larry the Cable Guy’s Witless Protection.
 (Romeo was going to be an extra but the stunt rider couldn’t handle him and got tossed so Romeo appears during the credits footage, tied to the trailer 🙂

 After filming wrapped up in 2009 it was time to move on from EEE.
-There were lots of highlights but Tommie was a very unhappy person to be around so I had paid my dues and reaped my reward and looked forward to my freedom!
+I had paid my dues and reaped my reward and looked forward to my freedom!
 My friend invited me to move to Virginia so this time I packed up Romeo, Tonto and Duke (my dog) and headed to Blacksburg, VA.
 I landed at Paris Mtn Stables where I currently work and train.
 In 2012, Tonto & I auditioned for ACTHA’s America’s Favorite Trail Horse competition.
 You can view the video entry on my video page.
 The winner was chosen by popular vote and Tonto & I placed in the top 5 in the U.S. (my friend in Wisconsin had a better voting campaign, congrats Tracy!)

 2015: With the passing of time, I said goodbye to Romeo and Duke.
 Last year, Tonto and I welcomed a new addition, Boxer puppy Chase.